 Key Takeaways

-- Tesla discontinues Model S + Model X in Q2 2026
+- Tesla discontinues Model S + Model X by June 2026 (confirmed — Model S/X removed from US referral program March 2026)

 - Factory space needed for Optimus robot production